JuroOravec/mini-extract-plugin/README.md

 - Hook: [`SyncHook`](https://github.com/webpack/tapable)

 - Hook called after Modules were merged into a single Source that will be emitted into a file.

-  Use this hook if you want to modify the resulting Source without overriding the merging process itself, or if you want to trigger some behaviour after the the [`merge`](#merge) step has finished.
+  Use this hook if you want to modify the resulting Source without overriding the merging process itself, or if you want to trigger some behaviour after the [`merge`](#merge) step has finished.

 - Default: No behaviour.